 - John Barrowman has recounted being accosted on the street by fans who insist that he is Captain Jack Harkness from Doctor Who and Torchwood.
 One time on the Paul O'Grady show, he told of an occasion in which he'd played along, telling a little boy he'd been sent by the Doctor to find a Cyberman...

-- When Michael Richards got in trouble for his racial outbursts at a comedy club in 2006, people would refer to him only as Kramer and gave nicknames like "KKKramer".
-It got to the point that Kenny Kramer, the Kramer character's namesake, issued a statement saying he himself wasn't racist.
+- When Michael Richards got in trouble for his racial outburst about lynchings at a comedy club in 2006, people would refer to him only as Kramer and gave nicknames like "KKKramer".
+It got to the point that Kenny Kramer, the Kramer character's namesake, issued a statement saying he wasn't racist.

 - On a special detailing Australian police shows John Wood tells a story of an incident that occurred during Blue Heelers: he was walking down the street one day and a crook climbs over a fence in front of him.
 The crook sees him and goes, "Oh shit, you're Tom Croydon," and bolts.